Average Weather in Pärnu Estonia

 The brighter period of the year lasts for 3.3 months, from May 3 to August 11, with an average daily incident shortwave energy per square meter above 5.1 kWh.
 The brightest day of the year is June 20, with an average of 6.3 kWh.

 The darker period of the year lasts for 4.3 months, from October 16 to February 25, with an average daily incident shortwave energy per square meter below 1.5 kWh.
 The darkest day of the year is December 21, with an average of 0.2 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Pärnu are 58.386 deg latitude, 24.497 deg longitude, and 20 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Pärnu are 58.386 deg latitude, 24.497 deg longitude, and 20 ft elevation.

-The topography within 2 miles of Pärnu is essentially flat, with a maximum elevation change of 75 feet, and an average elevation above sea level of 18 feet.
-Within 10 miles contains only modest variations in elevation (138 feet).
-Within 50 miles contains significant variations in elevation (531 feet).
+The topography within 2 miles of Pärnu is essentially flat, with a maximum elevation change of 75 feet and an average elevation above sea level of 18 feet.
+Within 10 miles is essentially flat (138 feet).
+Within 50 miles contains only modest variations in elevation (531 feet).